Michael Braasch

-Michael S. Braasch is a scientist in the field of GPS navigation.
-He is a professor at Ohio University and a fellow of the IEEE and ION.
+Michael S. Braasch (September 2, 1966 – September 22, 2024) was an American scientist in the field of GPS navigation.
+He was a professor at Ohio University and a fellow of the IEEE and ION.

 Education

 Braasch obtained a bachelor's degree in electrical engineering in 1988.
 He continued his studies, receiving a master's degree a year later.
 Braasch received a PhD in electrical engineering in 1992.
-All his degrees are from Ohio University.
+All his degrees were from Ohio University.

 Career

-Braasch holds the William F. Thomas Professorship at Ohio University, a seat he has held since 2004.
-His work on GPS multipath mitigation and Selective Availability is held to high regard in the scientific community.
-He is also director of Ohio University's Avionics Engineering Center where he has been a researcher since 1985.
-Outside of Ohio University, Braasch has worked with the Delft University of Technology, the University of Canterbury and NATO AGARD.
-He has been a member of ION since 1989.
-Braasch has served as an advisor to the Federal Aviation Administration and International Civil Aviation Organization.
+Braasch held the William F. Thomas Professorship at Ohio University, a seat he had held from 2004.
+His work on GPS multipath mitigation and Selective Availability is held in high regard in the scientific community.
+He was also director of Ohio University's Avionics Engineering Center where he was a researcher from 1985.
+Outside of Ohio University, Braasch had worked with the Delft University of Technology, the University of Canterbury and NATO AGARD.
+He was a member of ION from 1989.
+Braasch served as an advisor to the Federal Aviation Administration and International Civil Aviation Organization.

+Death

+Braasch died from pancreatic cancer at his home, on September 22, 2024, at the age of 58.